jordanoverbye/are.na-graphql/README.md

 yarn dev
 ```

-You should now have the server running at `http://localhost:4000`
+You should now have the GraphQL playground running at `http://localhost:4000`

 ## Queries